nsatee/code-guider-mcp/README.md

 ### Biome Configuration

-This project uses **Biome** for linting and formatting, providing a fast and comprehensive code quality solution optimized for Bun:
+This project uses **Biome** for linting and formatting, providing a fast and comprehensive code quality solution optimized for Node.js:

 #### Features

 - ⚡ **Ultra-fast**: 10-100x faster than ESLint + Prettier
 - 🔧 **All-in-one**: Linting, formatting, and import organization
 - 🎯 **Zero config**: Works out of the box with sensible defaults
-- 🚀 **Bun optimized**: Native integration with Bun runtime
+- 🚀 **Node.js optimized**: Native integration with Node.js runtime
 - 📏 **Comprehensive rules**: 200+ linting rules for code quality
 - 🎨 **Consistent formatting**: Automatic code formatting and style enforcement